» »

 3. Uploaded photos must not contain:

-3.1. recognizable people, if they have not given permission to publish their photos on the website "Your Italy";
+3.1. recognizable people, unless they have given permission to publish their photographs on the Your Italy website;

 3.4. any objects that violate the rights of third parties;

-4. Users also agree that they can be contacted by representatives of "Your Italy" to discuss possible other uses of the provided photo.
+4. Users also agree that they may be contacted by representatives of Your Italy to discuss possible other uses of the photo provided.

 Future stars